 Ceremonial Shovels Turn Dirt As Limestone Breaks Ground On Library & Student Center

-Under a large white tent on a sun-soaked Tuesday morning, Limestone College held a groundbreaking ceremony in a spot where its new 65,000-square-foot library and student center building will stand in 16 months.
+Under a large white tent on a sun-soaked Tuesday morning, Limestone University held a groundbreaking ceremony in a spot where its new 65,000-square-foot library and student center building will stand in 16 months.

 The festivities took place in the parking lot area behind Montgomery Hall, just off the front campus.
 Construction preparations have already begun, and the anticipated occupancy date is May of 2021.
 The large crowd in attendance – which included students, faculty, staff, state and local officials, and area residents – was treated to a large-screen slideshow throughout the ceremony that displayed the architectural renderings of the three-story structure that will express a strong relationship to the existing historic campus architecture, while also featuring modern accents including a creative exterior brick design, a light-filled glass-wall entryway, and large gathering spaces on the inside.